 I'm a leading Food Law & Policy author, attorney, scholar, faculty member, expert, speaker, pundit, and more.

 Author.
-I am the author of Biting the Hands that Feed Us: How Fewer, Smarter Laws Would Make Our Food System More Sustainable (Island Press, Sept.
-2016).
+I am the author of Biting the Hands that Feed Us: How Fewer, Smarter Laws Would Make Our Food System More Sustainable (Island Press 2016).
 In the book, I expose the countless ways that federal, state, and local food rules often hamper sustainability efforts.

 Expert.
-I served as a paid expert witness in an ongoing federal First Amendment food-labeling lawsuit, Ocheesee Creamery v.
+I served as a paid expert witness in a successful federal First Amendment food-labeling lawsuit, Ocheesee Creamery v.
 Putnam, that's been covered by the New York Times and other major publications.
 In my capacity as an expert, I researched, wrote, and submitted an expert report on behalf of the plaintiff creamery and was deposed by the Florida Dept. of Agriculture, the defendant.
-I also recently wrote and submitted a key amicus curiae brief in Horne v.
-USDA, the so-called "raisin takings case."
-I've submitted testimony to the New York City health department, Washington, DC city council, and Vermont state legislature.
-And I've lectured on the history and current state of U.S. food-safety laws to visiting Chinese food-safety regulators.
+I also wrote and submitted a key amicus curiae brief in Horne v.
+USDA, the U.S. Supreme Court’s so-called "raisin takings case."
+I also led more than a dozen fellow faculty in crafting a joint amicus brief in an important Ninth Circuit Court of Appeals animal-agriculture case.
+Most recently, I wrote and submitted an amicus brief to the U.S. Supreme Court on behalf of two national nonprofit groups that support overturning California’s foie gras ban.
+I’ve also submitted verbal and/or written testimony to the New York City health department, Washington, D.C. city council, and Vermont state legislature.
+And I've lectured on the past, present, and future of U.S. food-safety laws to visiting Chinese food-safety regulators, among others.

 Pundit.
 You've likely seen me on TV, heard me on the radio, and read me in print.
-I've offered expert commentary on MSNBC, Fox Business Channel, BBC Radio, Al Jazeera, numerous NPR affiliates, and more than 150 other radio and TV programs across the country and around the world.
-I have been quoted by the Wall Street Journal, Washington Post, Los Angeles Times, Chicago Tribune, Politico, Wilson Quarterly, ABA Journal, National Review, Bloomberg News, Reuters, Agence France-Presse, Voice of America, and many others.
-My opinion pieces on food and law have been published by the Boston Globe, New York Post, Newsweek, Playboy, Baltimore Sun, Huffington Post, VICE, and many others.
-I've written a weekly food-law column for Reason for the past five years.
+I've offered expert commentary on NBC, MSNBC, NPR, Fox Business Channel, BBC Radio, Al Jazeera, and more than 150 other radio and TV programs across the country and around the world.
+I have been quoted by the New York Times, Wall Street Journal, Washington Post, Los Angeles Times, Chicago Tribune, Politico, Wilson Quarterly, ABA Journal, National Review, Bloomberg News, Reuters, Agence France-Presse, Voice of America, and many others.
+My opinion pieces and articles on food and law have been published by the Boston Globe, Chicago Tribune, New York Post, Des Moines Register, Baltimore Sun, Newsweek, Playboy, Huffington Post, VICE, New Food Economy, Delaware Journal of Public Health, and many others.
+I've written a weekly food-law column for Reason for seven years.

 Attorney.
 I'm a member of the Maryland bar, the bar of the U.S. Court of Appeals for the Federal Circuit, and U.S. Supreme Court bar.

 Speaker.
-I have presented my scholarly research at Yale Law School, Harvard Law School, and University of Chicago Law School—each on multiple occasions—and at Duke Law School, Tulane Law School, Pepperdine Law School, University of Kentucky Law School, and many other top law schools and universities.
-I've also spoken at think tanks like the American Enterprise Institute and Urban Institute and at regional and national conferences in cities around the country.
+I have presented my scholarly research at Yale Law School, Harvard Law School, and University of Chicago Law School—each on multiple occasions—and at Duke Law School, Tulane Law School, Pepperdine Law School, University of Washington Law School, UCLA, and many other top law schools and universities.
+I've also spoken at think tanks such as the American Enterprise Institute and Urban Institute and at regional and national conferences in cities around the country.

 Leader.
 I founded and led Keep Food Legal, the nation's first and only "food freedom" nonprofit.